Fumeng-Yang/template-cover-letter-2024/README.md

         total : 3
     - Open `letters/pdfs`, you should see each school's PDF has its own file with appropriate customization.

 - You can add a customization placeholder.
-But remember that to make sure the script can replaces the placeholder in the `sameforall.tex` with the specificaton in school configuration files, you need to add the same entry to ALL school files (even it's a `{}`)!
-Otherwise, in the outputed PDF, it's still the placeholder.
+But remember that to make sure the script replaces the placeholder in the `sameforall.tex` with the specification in school configuration files, you need to add the same entry to ALL school files (even it's a `{}`)!
+Otherwise, the outputted PDF is still the placeholder.

 # Debug

-If the command line does not terminate, something must be wrong.
+If the command line does not terminate, something is wrong.
 I admit that it is not easy to debug.

 First, you should check if the Node.js file generates tex files in `letters`.